Joséphine de Beauharnais: Empress of the French

 When after a few years it became clear she could not have a child, Napoleon, while still loving Joséphine, began to think about the possibility of an annulment.
-The final die was cast when Napoleon's nephew (and Joséphine's grandson) Napoléon Charles Bonaparte, who had been declared his heir, died of croup in 1807.
-Once again requested per Napoleon’s family, he began to create lists of eligible princesses.
+The final die was cast when Napoleon's nephew (and Joséphine's grandson) Napoléon-Charles Bonaparte, who had been declared his heir, died of croup in 1807.
+Once again requested by Napoleon's family, he began to create lists of eligible princesses.
 At dinner on 30 November 1809, he let Joséphine know that—in the interest of France—he must find a wife who could produce an heir.
 He let Joséphine know that this was his family's wish and that he wished it were not so.
 Joséphine agreed to the divorce so the Emperor could remarry in the hope of having an heir.
 The divorce ceremony took place on 10 January 1810 and was a grand but solemn social occasion, and each read a statement of devotion to the other.
 Napoleon marked the occasion by commissioning the Sèvres Egyptian Service for Joséphine as a divorce gift.

 On 11 March, Napoleon married Marie-Louise of Austria by proxy; the formal ceremony took place at the Louvre in April.
 Napoleon once remarked that despite her quick infatuation with him, "It is a womb that I am marrying".
-Even after their separation, Napoleon insisted Joséphine retain the title of empress.
-"It is my will that she retain the rank and title of empress, and especially that she never doubt my sentiments, and that she ever hold me as her best and dearest friend."
+Even after their separation, Joséphine retained the title and rank of empress.